panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 ## 4. Destructuring iterables

 In the previous sections, the destructuring was applied to arrays.
-But you can any object that implements the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol).
+But you can destructure any object that implements the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol).

 Many native primitive types and objects are iterable: arrays, strings, typed arrays, sets, and maps.

-For example, you can use destructuring to access the characters of a string:
+For example, you can destructure a string to characters:

 ```javascript
 const str = 'cheese';